SwedbankPay/developer.swedbankpay.com/payments/index.md

                       should not be used to integrate against Swedbank Pay's APIs yet." %}

-{% include jumbotron.html body="Pick and choose between the payment methods best suited for your business.
+{% include jumbotron.html body="Pick and choose between the payment instruments best suited for your business.
    Take advantage of our easy-to-use PCI compliant platforms Redirect and Seamless View - or use Swedbank Pay Direct API to integrate directly.
-Our payment methods and their platform availability are listed in the table below." %}
+Our payment instruments and their platform availability are listed in the table below." %}

 ## Prerequisites